MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-hybrid-relay.md

 ## Context and problem

-Edge devices are often behind a corporate firewall or NAT device, leaving them unable to communicate with the public cloud, or edge devices on other corporate networks.
-However, it may be necessary to expose certain ports and functionality to users in the public cloud in a secure manner.
+Edge devices are often behind a corporate firewall or NAT device.
+Although they're secure, they may be unable to communicate with the public cloud, or edge devices on other corporate networks.
+It may be necessary to expose certain ports and functionality to users in the public cloud in a secure manner.

-## Solution
+## Solution architecture

-The hybrid relay pattern uses Azure Service Bus Relays to establish a WebSockets-based tunnel between two endpoints that cannot directly communicate.
-Devices outside the on-premises environment that wish to connect to an on-premises endpoint will instead connect to an endpoint in  public cloud that redirects the traffic on predefined routes over a secure channel.
-An endpoint inside the on-premises environment receives the traffic and routes it to the correct destination.
+The hybrid relay pattern uses Azure Service Bus Relays to establish a WebSockets tunnel, between two endpoints that can't directly communicate.
+Devices that aren't on-premises, but need to connect to an on-premises endpoint,  will connect to an endpoint in the public cloud.
+This endpoint will redirect the traffic, on predefined routes over a secure channel.
+An endpoint inside the on-premises environment receives the traffic, and routes it to the correct destination.

 ![hybrid relay solution architecture](media/pattern-hybrid-relay/solution-architecture.png)

 Here's how the solution works:

-1. A device connects to the VM in Azure, on a predefined port.
+1. A device connects to the Virtual Machine (VM) in Azure, on a predefined port.
-2. Traffic is forwarded to the Service Bus relay.
+2. Traffic is forwarded to the Service Bus relay in Azure.
-3. The VM on Azure Stack, which has already established a long-lived connection to the Service Bus Relay receives the traffic and forwards it on to the destination.
+3. The VM on Azure Stack Hub, which has already established a long-lived connection to the Service Bus Relay receives the traffic and forwards it on to the destination.
 4. The on-premises service or endpoint processes the request.

 ## Components